 Wherever you are, try out your nearest large body of fresh water.
 It’s still summer after all, and fresh water sounds like a great way to beat the heat.
 Go swimming or fishing, but either way, don’t forget sunblock!

 Another way to enjoy the water on Labor Day is to play water games.
 Get a back of water balloons and have the kids help you fill them up; then have a water balloon toss, or better yet, a water balloon war!

 There might not be a food more American than barbecue.
 Barbecue some ribs and hotdogs with a side of beans cooked up on an American-made cast-iron skillet for that country flavor on Labor Day.

-While you’re cooking up, set out a few outdoor games for your family and friends to enjoy, like the classic cornhole.
+While you’re cooking up, set out a few outdoor games for your family to enjoy, like the classic cornhole.
 This game is fun for all ages, and depending on the design of the board, the game feels even more classically American.
 Did you know the game was first patented in Massachusetts in 1883?